 - gum abscesses (pus that collects under your gum)

-The symptoms of ANUG include:
+The symptoms of acute necrotising ulcerative gingivitis (ANUG) include:

-- painful ulcers that develop suddenly and bleed easily
+- very painful ulcers that bleed easily

-- bad breath
+- bad breath (halitosis)

 - a metallic taste in your mouth